Tirhut division: Historical significance

 Sheohar is the smallest district of the division.
 Formerly a subdivision of Sitamarhi, it became a separate district on 6 October 1994.

 Economy

-Muzaffarpur, the largest city and administrative headquarters of Tirhut Division, serves as the economic and unofficial capital of North Bihar.
-The division is primarily agrarian, with Muzaffarpur district recognized as a major hub for lychee production in India.
+The economy of the Tirhut division is predominantly agrarian, with agriculture and horticulture forming the backbone of livelihoods in the region.
+The division is widely known for litchi cultivation, particularly the Shahi variety, which has received Geographical Indication (GI) status.

+Muzaffarpur district is the main centre of litchi production in India, while adjoining areas of East Champaran district, including Mehsi, also form part of the wider litchi-producing belt of North Bihar.
+The region benefits from favourable agro-climatic conditions that support large-scale litchi cultivation.

+Litchi cultivation contributes significantly to the rural economy through farming, seasonal employment, and local agricultural trade across the Tirhut region.
 The region is famous for its Shahi and China varieties, cultivated over an estimated 25,800 hectares and producing approximately 300,000 tonnes annually—about 40% of India's total output.

 Agriculture

-Agriculture forms the backbone of Tirhut’s economy.
+Agriculture forms the backbone of Tirhut's economy.
 Principal crops include rice, wheat, pulses, jute, maize, and various oil seeds.
 The region also supports extensive sugarcane farming, with multiple sugar mills historically operating in the area.
 Muzaffarpur acts as a wholesale market hub for agricultural produce from surrounding districts.

 Industry

 The industrial base of Tirhut Division is centered in Muzaffarpur and includes: